Categories: Technology

 President Higgins with Storyfold and Key West

-President Higgins was speaking at garden party in his official residence, Áras an Uachtaráin, before a crowd of about 300 people from across the country.
+President Higgins was speaking at a garden party in his official residence, Áras an Uachtaráin, before a crowd of about 300 people from across the country.

 The networking event was held as part of his first Presidency Seminar, Being Young and Irish, which aims to encourage Ireland’s young adults to be more active in the development of the country.
 With the campaign, the President aims to encourage the country’s young adults, aged between 17 and 26, to submit their vision for the country’s future via the Office’s official website.